UBC-DSCI/dsci-100/README.md

 ## Teaching Team

+*Note that your TAs may have class right before their DSCI100 office hours, so they may run a few minutes late.
+Please be patient!*

 | Position | Name  | Email | Office Hours | Office Location |
 |----------|-------|-------|--------------|-----------------|
 | Instructor  | [Trevor Campbell](https://trevorcampbell.me/) | trevor@stat.ubc.ca | Tuesday 5pm | HENN 200 or ESB 3116 |